Minnesota Wildflowers

 Plant height:6 to 18 inches

 Pick an image for a larger view.
-Most image enlargements are 50-100KB, though some may be larger.
 See the glossary for icon descriptions.

 Detailed Information

-Flower: irregular
+Flower: Flower shape: irregular

 [photo of flower] Delicate single (rarely 2) irregular rose to hot pink flower 1 to 2 inches across atop a slender stalk.
 Sepals are petal-like, an upper sepal stands erect at the top, 2 petals—sometimes with darker pink veination—form a hood above, 2 lateral sepals open out to the sides.
 The lavish lower lip is unlobed but ornate with pink fringes and a yellow and white bearded throat.
 A leaf-like bract is at the base of the ovary behind the flower.

-Leaves and stem: alternate simple
+Leaves and stem: Leaf attachment: alternate Leaf type: simple

-[photo of leaves] A single leaf, typically about halfway up stem, 1½ to 4 inches long, up to ¾ inch wide, elliptical with a pointed tip, sheathing the smooth stem.
+[photo of leaf] A single leaf, typically about halfway up stem, 1½ to 4 inches long, up to ¾ inch wide, elliptical with a pointed tip, sheathing the smooth stem.
 Sometimes a second, long-stalked leaf is at the base of the plant.

 Notes: